axelarnetwork/arcs/ARCs/ARC-12.md

 ## Summary

-Current systems often have the Voting Verifier call the Rewards contract repeatedly — one call per participation vote.
+Current system has the Voting Verifier call the Rewards contract repeatedly — one call per participation vote.
 This causes multiple cross-contract calls inside a single larger operation, increasing gas and external call overhead.
 This proposal replaces repeated inter-contract calls with a single batched call that processes many participation records in one atomic transaction.

 ## Background and Motivation